Expertise

 NIPT Test

 The Harmony Test is a non-invasive prenatal screening test (NIPT) that checks for certain chromosomal conditions in your baby using a simple blood draw.
 It is typically offered after 10 weeks of pregnancy and is not diagnostic—it estimates the likelihood of a condition but does not confirm it.
-What Does It Screen For?
-How Does It Work?
-Accuracy: Who Should Consider the
+What does It screen for?
+How does It work?
+Accuracy Who should consider the

 NIPT Test Read More »